xetri/gui-clock/README.md

 ## Description
 Digital clock made in c using SDL2

+### Note:
-Note: Surely to run in windows with gcc/clang/tcc compiler with flags mentioned in the [Makefile](.//Makefile) but dont know about other OS
+- Surely to run in windows with gcc/clang/tcc compiler with flags mentioned in the [Makefile](.//Makefile) but dont know about other OS
+- Setup seperately for other os

 ### Resources:
 - [SDL2](https://github.com/libsdl-org/SDL/releases/tag/release-2.26.2)